Monthly Archives: April 2009

 Clear Channel layoffs hit WTAG

-As part of a massive round of layoffs nationwide, Clear Channel canned two key staffers at WTAG yesterday.
-Longtime Program Director George Brown, who did everything from hosting shows to covering news to running the ship, as well as news … Continue reading
+Longtime Program Director George Brown, who did everything from hosting shows to covering news to running the ship, as well as news guy Tim Cooney were both let go.

 3 Comments